ethyca/fides-CICD-Quickstart/README.md

 ```

 **A few things to note:**

-  1. You can customize this flow to match your organization's needs
+  1. You can customize this flow to match your organization's needs.
-  2. Consider using some of these checks as branch protections to prevent PRs from being merged in that are not compliant.
+  2. Consider using some of these checks as branch protections to prevent PRs from being merged in that are not compliant with your privacy policy(ies).

 ## :bulb: Additional Information